LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 different initial working directories, which may result in portability problems of your loader files.

-The library notation provides functionality inspired by the ``file_search_path/2`` mechanism introduced by Quintus Prolog and later adopted by some other Prolog compilers.
+This :term:`library notation` provides functionality inspired by the ``file_search_path/2`` mechanism introduced by Quintus Prolog and later adopted by some other Prolog compilers.